-- Inflammation (swelling) of the lungs and/or scarring of the lungs, which can be life-threatening.
-You may have a cough and/or trouble breathing.

-- Severe high blood pressure

-- Decreased heart rate

-- Blurred vision or other changes in eyesight

-- Increase in creatine phosphokinase (CPK), which can sometimes be the result of muscle inflammation or damage.
-You may have muscle aching and/or cramping.

-- Changes in your pancreas function

-- Changes in your liver function

-- Blood sugar levels may change

-• Sensitivity to sunlight/light.
-You may get a skin rash/reaction if you are in the sun or are exposed to sun lamps and tanning beds.
+- Inflammation (swelling) and/or scarring of the lungs, which can be life-threatening.
+You may have a cough and/or trouble breathing. - Changes in your pancreas function and/or inflammation of your pancreas - Changes in your liver function - Sensitivity to sunlight/light.
+You may get a skin rash/reaction if you are in the sun or are exposed to sun lamps and tanning beds. - Allergic reactions are rare but may happen in some patients.
+Signs of allergic reaction to this medicine may be nausea, vomiting, rash, itching, fever, chills and feeling dizzy.
+If this happens, do not take another dose of this drug.
+You should get urgent medical treatment.